Herbal Chicken Soup Recipe

 Chinese Herbal Chicken Soup

-Chinese herbal chicken soup is great way to help boost your immunity and strengthen your Qi and Blood, especially during the colder months of the year.
+Chinese herbal chicken soup is a great way to help boost your immunity and strengthen your Qi and Blood, especially during the year's colder months.
 Chicken soup is known throughout many cultures to help you feel better, quicker.
 This hearty recipe, with the addition of therapeutic doses of Chinese herbs, makes for a delicious and healing remedy.
-When the herbs are added in the correct quantities it adds a depth and complexity to the flavor without making it taste too “medicinal.”
-This herbal soup is best to be consumed to help boost immunity and used preventatively to ward of sickness rather than during the midst of a cold.
+When the herbs are added in the correct quantities it adds depth and complexity to the flavor without making it taste too “medicinal.”
+This herbal soup is best consumed to help boost immunity and is used preventatively to ward off sickness rather than during the midst of a cold.
+If you don’t have access to this widespread assortment of herbs, stick with whatever you have, such as ginger, garlic, onions, tangerine peel, etc.

 Chicken is a very nourishing neutral temperature meat and is considered a digestive tonic in Traditional Chinese medicine (TCM).
-When making this herbal soup I suggest to add the whole chicken, meat, bones and giblets in, as all together they have a more powerful impact in influencing the bodies Jing-essence and blood.
-Free-range and organic chicken is best to use, best for the environment and they have lived happier lives.
+When making this herbal soup, I suggest adding whole chicken (black chicken if you can find it), meat, bones, and giblets, as all together they have a more powerful impact in influencing the body’s Jing-essence and blood.
+Free-range and organic chicken is best to use, best for the environment, and they have lived happier lives.
 I believe that if choosing to consume meat it is important to have the bigger picture in mind as well.

 It is thought that the most nourishing chicken is the Black Silkie Bantam breed, Wu Gu Ji.
-This breed of chicken has black bones, skin and darker flesh.
-Black is a color in Chinese Medicine that is attributed to the Kidney organ system and foods in that color are helpful to tonify the bodies Jing and increase vitality.
+This breed of chicken has black bones, skin, and darker flesh.
+Black is a color in Chinese Medicine that is attributed to the Kidney Organ system and foods in that color are helpful to tonify the body’s Jing and increase vitality.
 When looking at the energetics of this meat it is used to strengthen tendons and bones, nourish the Spleen, tonify the Jing-essence, and invigorate and nourish Qi and blood.

 FullSizeRender.jpg

-• Chinese yam (Shan Yao)- is a food grade herb that helps to tonify the Qi.
-It is a nourishing digestive herb which helps to boost digestive function and tonify the kidneys.
-It can help with issues such as diarhhea, fatigue, and lack of appetite.
-It is sweet in flavor and neutral in nature, and long term use is recommended to help increase vitality.
+• Chinese yam (Shan Yao) is a food-grade herb that helps tonify the Qi.
+It is a nourishing digestive herb that helps to boost digestive function and tonify the kidneys.
+It can help with issues such as diarrhea, fatigue, and lack of appetite.
+It is sweet in flavor and neutral in nature, and long-term use is recommended to help increase vitality.

 • Goji Berries (Gou Qi Zi)- A delicious and well-balanced herb that helps to tonify the Liver Blood, brighten the eyes, nourish the Lung and Kidney Yin, and mildly tonify Kidney Yang.
-They can be eaten raw, cooked, died, made into tea.
-They are high in antioxidants, beta-carotene, thiamine, vitamin-c and riboflavin.
-Many studies have shown the benefits they have upon eye and liver health.
+They can be eaten raw, cooked, died, or made into tea.
+They are high in antioxidants, beta-carotene, thiamine, vitamin C, and riboflavin.
+Many studies have shown the benefits they have on eye and liver health.
 Amazingly healthy and a great snack!

-• Astragalus Root (Huang Qi) – Western herbalist know this plant as Milk-vetch root, but there are more than two thousand types of astragalus, and the Chinese variety is particularly distinctive.
-This powerful herbs helps to boost the immune system, promotes digestion, strengthens the inner energy of the body to increase energy levels, as well as can help to lower blood pressure and balance blood sugar levels.
-This herbs is considered one of the most “important” herbs in the Chinese Materia Medicia.
+• Astragalus Root (Huang Qi) – Western herbalists know this plant as Milk-vetch root, but there are more than two thousand types of astragalus, and the Chinese variety is particularly distinctive.
+These powerful herbs help to boost the immune system, promote digestion, strengthen the inner energy of the body to increase energy levels, as well as can help to lower blood pressure and balance blood sugar levels.
+This herb is considered one of the most “important” herbs in the Chinese Materia Medica.
 It is sweet and slightly warming.

-• Ginger (Sheng Jiang)- This culinary and medicinal herbs is a staple in Asian cuisine and medicine.
-It has dramatic results in aiding digestion, helping nausea, alleviate upset stomachs and motion sickness.
-It pungent and warming nature can help to warm the organs and meridians, boost the immune system, improve respiratory health to help stop coughing, even eliminate toxicity due to food poisoning.
+• Ginger (Sheng Jiang)- This culinary and medicinal herb is a staple in Asian cuisine and medicine.
+It has dramatic results in aiding digestion, helping nausea, alleviating upset stomachs and motion sickness.
+Its pungent and warming nature can help to warm the organs and meridians, boost the immune system, improve respiratory health to help stop coughing, and even eliminate toxicity due to food poisoning.
 A staple in both your medicine and spice cabinet!

 natural-chef-carolyn-nicholas-560118-unsplash.jpg

-I also like to add nourishing root vegetables to my soup to increase the nutritional value and make it hearty and delicious.
-Root vegetables can help to strengthen and boost our digestive capabilities while supporting the Spleen/Stomach functions.
-They are also high in fiber, antioxidants and absorb minerals and vitamins from the soil.
-I also throw in some celery and onion for taste!
+I also like to add nourishing root vegetables to my soup to increase its nutritional value and make it hearty and delicious.
+Root vegetables can help to strengthen and boost our digestive capabilities while supporting the Spleen and Stomach functions.
+They are also high in fiber, and antioxidants and absorb minerals and vitamins from the soil.

 • 1 organic chicken (preferably black chicken if available)